mateuszwende/weekly-js-challenge/README.md

 ## Getting Started

-First, edit package.json file by setting the number of the challenge
+First, edit package.json file by setting the number of the challenge.
+The default is 1.

 ```
 "start:dev": "webpack-dev-server --env.challengeNum=1 --mode=development --open"